Number 96 (film): Plot

-The film starts with Vera Collins being gang raped by a group of bikers, which affects troubled romance with politician Nick Brent.
+The film starts with Vera Collins those car is broken down on the main road, thinking assistance becomes available when a group of bikers arrive, however she is instead gang raped, this later affects her troubled romance with politician Nick Brent, when it turns out that one of the rapists is revealed to be Nick's son Tony.
 She starts a new business endeavour with Maggie Cameron and Simon Carr, a character that they had a bitter rivalry over in the regular TV series.

-Aldo Godolfus has been fraudulently withholding cash takings from the deli to avoid paying income tax, but loses the money in a fire.
+Aldo Godolfus has been fraudulently withholding cash takings from the deli to avoid paying income tax, but loses the money, when his flat catches on fire.
 He takes a night job at the Connaught Rooms function hall to recoup the losses.

 Les Whittaker, unbeknownst to his wife Norma, enlists Herb Evans and Alf Sutcliffe to assist in his new business venture: a sauna in the building's cellar.

 Meanwhile, former Number 96 resident Sonia Freeman (Lynn Rainbow filmed all of her scenes in just one day) returns after her release from a mental asylum.
-Sonia is now married to a newspaper journalist, Duncan Hunter.
+Sonia is now remarried to newspaper journalist, Duncan Hunter.
 Her forgetful episodes and hallucinations become increasingly erratic and deranged.
 This worries Duncan, Sonia's good friend, Jack Sellars, and his new girlfriend, flight attendant Diana Moore, who has just moved into Flat 6.
 It is revealed that Diana and Duncan are secretly scheming to drive Sonia insane.
-Jack and the police arrive just in time before Diana and Duncan can persuade Sonia to kill herself.
+Jack and the police arrive just in time before Diana and Duncan can persuade Sonia to kill herself, by jumping from the balcony.

 Vera ends up in bed with Simon, who is unable to perform.
 It turns out that he is in fact gay and he has an affair with lawyer Don Finlayson.

 Many of the residents become embroiled in the major plans for Dorrie and Herb Evans' ruby wedding celebrations.
 After looking at her marriage certificate, however, Dorrie discovers that the best man, Horace Deerman, signed where the groom should have.
-Believing this means she that she is married actually to Horace, she tracks him down with Herb and Flo Patterson; he is revealed as a derelict alcoholic, who, much to her dismay, takes a fancy to her.
+Believing this means that she is married actually to Horace, she tracks him down with Herb and Flo Patterson; he is revealed as a derelict alcoholic, who, much to her dismay, takes a fancy to her.

 Vera has fallen in love with Nick, but when she meets his son, Tony Brent, she realises that he was the leader of the bikies who had raped her.
 Tony recognises Vera and tries to run her over at Dorrie and Herb's fancy dress party.
 He hits Simon instead, and whilst making another run at Vera, his car hits a brick wall and explodes.
 Simon recovers and Vera goes on to marry Nick, who later becomes Prime Minister.